phensley/cldr-engine-website/docs/api-dateintervalformatoptions.md

   - <code class="def">nu: <span>[NumberSystemType](api-numbersystemtype.html)</span></code>
     - Override the numbering system
   - <code class="def">context?: <span>[ContextType](api-contexttype.html)</span></code>
-    - Specify the context in which the string will be display
+    - Specify the context in which the string will be displayed

 ### Defaults